wappointment/wappointment/readme.txt

 Of course.
 You decide the duration of your appointments whether it's 5 minutes, 10 minutes, ..., 4 hours long.
 It's all up to you.

+**Why do reminders go out late sometimes?**

+It depends on your website's configuration.
+The most reliable solution is to setup a cron task manually on your server(check your host's documentation) and disable WP cron (DISABLE_WP_CRON)

 == Installation ==

 = Minimum Requirements =